Rom4n25/cv-creator/README.md

 # CV Creator

-App written using JavaScirpt, React and Bootstrap.
+App created with JavaScirpt, React and Bootstrap.

 I learned how to use React Class Components and Boostrap framework.